 Craig, who has disavowed a guilty plea to disorderly conduct, says he copped just to make the nasty thing go away.
 Can't blame him.

 Maybe he didn't run his hand along the bottom of the stall divider, which we're told is well-known in certain circles to mean, "I'm in the mood."
-And maybe Craig really does have a wide, manly stance and was
+And maybe Craig really does have a wide, manly stance and was not trying to touch the other man's foot.
+Benefit of the doubt granted.

 Earlier this summer, Louisiana Sen. David Vitter's telephone number was found in the phone records of a Washington escort service.
 Last September, former Florida Rep. Mark Foley admitted writing sexually explicit e-mails to a teenage boy who previously had served as a House page.